magma/magma/docs/readmes/basics/quick_start_guide.md

 MAGMA-VM [/home/vagrant/magma/lte/gateway]$ make run
 ```

+**Note**: If you encounter unexpected errors during this process, try running
+`vagrant provision magma` in the host environment for more debugging
+information.

 This will take a while (we have a lot of CXX files to build).
 With 2 extensive
 build jobs running, now is a good time to grab a coffee or lunch.
 The first
 build ever from source will take a while, but afterwards, a persistent ccache